pfdubois/BridgeBidding/source/Doubles.rst

 ----------------

 .. index::
-   pair: double; Lightner
+   single: double; Lightner
+   single: Lightner
-   pair: double; of final contract
+   single: double; of final contract

 When your partner doubles their slam contract, this demands an "unusual" lead from you; if nothing else presents itself from the bidding or your hand, lead the suit the